Zhuwei Fish Harbor

 The Zhuwei Fish Harbor (竹圍漁港 (竹围渔港, Zhúwéi Yúgǎng)) is a fishing port in Dayuan District, Taoyuan City, Taiwan.

 History

 The harbor used to be an international trading port.
 It was then later redeveloped into a tourist harbor.

 Architecture

 The harbor features fish market with 77 fish vendors and food preparation section.
 All of the fishing boats at the harbor are working with a one-day returning turn.

 Popular culture

 The harbor is one of the shooting venue for the television drama PS Man.

 Transportation

-The harbor is accessible by bus from Taoyuan Station of Taiwan Railways Administration.
+The harbor is accessible by bus from Taoyuan Station of Taiwan Railway.